 Tooth loss is always an oral health issue, but tooth loss in the upper jaw can cause unique complications when placing dental implants.
-But our periodontists, Dr. John Thousand, Dr. Robert Thousand, and Dr. Michael Romani, can prepare your upper jaw for dental implants by using a sinus lift in St. Augustine, Florida.
+But our periodontists, Dr. John Thousand, Dr. Hailey McKinley, and Dr. Michael Romani, can prepare your upper jaw for dental implants by using a sinus lift in St. Augustine, Florida.
 This procedure involves raising the sinus cavity and adding bone grafting material to create the bone tissue needed for successful implant placement.
 Call 904-794-1000 to learn more or speak to a team member at Dental Specialists of North Florida.

 A sinus lift sometimes called a sinus augmentation, is a treatment that may be needed to add bone to the upper jaw in the area of the back teeth (molars and premolars) to enable successful implant placement.
 The maxillary sinuses are located above the upper jawbone on either side of your nose.
 When a tooth has been lost from the upper jaw, there may not be sufficient bone structure in the sinus region to place a dental implant.
 Tooth loss also leads to bone loss because the bone begins to be resorbed once the teeth have been lost or removed.
 Teeth that have been missing for a longer period of time or bone loss due to periodontal disease may further contribute to the lack of bone for implant placement.

 To supplement the bone structure and allow for the successful placement of a dental implant, our periodontists may recommend a sinus lift.
 During this procedure, we gently lift the sinus membrane and push it up and away from the jaw.
 We then add bone grafting material in the area where the sinus was to add to the bone structure.